 The estate agent's bill should include a detailed breakdown that is consistent with your contract.
 If it seems too high, you should ask the estate agent to explain the costs involved.

-If you (or your solicitor) have already paid the bill, you can ask for a refund.
-If the agency refuses to give you any money back, you can make a complaint.
+You can ask for a refund if you (or your solicitor) have already paid a bill you disagree with .
+If the agency refuses to give you any money back, you can complain.